netboxlabs/netbox-proxmox-automation/README.md

 update VM 9000: -agent enabled=1
 ```

 Second, convert the Proxmox VM into a template.
-You can then use this Proxmox VM template in your `netbox-proxmox-ansible` automation.
+You can then use this Proxmox VM template in your `netbox-proxmox-automation` automation.

 Now convert the Proxmox VM to a template.  *Note that this cannot be undone!*